andrew-bedford/re-blog/README.md

 # re/blog
 A simple client-side markdown blog engine, built for fun!

 Choosing WebAssembly for a blog may appear strange, after all most search engines would have difficulty indexing its content, but this is actually a feature of re/blog.
 It is perfect for those who want to maintain a public blog, perhaps for their friends and family, while still retaining some privacy by making it less discoverable.
+It also has the advantage of being deployable to static file hosts like GitHub Pages.

+If you are interested in making it more search engine-friendly, one option would be to convert your re/blog into a hosted application and enabling server-side prerendering.
+Or adding a post-build task that generates a `sitemap.xml` file.

 ## Features
 Clean default interface with a content navigation pane, which allows users to skip to specific sections.